karimabuseer/bank-tech-test/README.md

 # Bank Account Tech Test
 - Tech test for week 10 of Maker's Academy
+- Ruby program that mimics the functionality of a bank account.
+Accounts can be opened, and
 ## Specs:
 - Can deposit money
 - Can withdraw money